navyasreeannem/URLShortnerService/README.md

 Documented the GitHub and Jenkins setup for future reference.
 Strengthened the project’s DevOps workflow, making it collaborative, automated, and production-ready.

-**🌍 Live Deployment**

-🔗 Website is live here: 👉 https://urlshortnerservice-backend-6euz.onrender.com

-⚠️ Caution: The free Bitly API key allows only 3 shorten requests.
-If you exceed this limit, you’ll see an error like: Failed to shorten URL - API limit exceeded.

 👩‍💻 Bhavana (23211A6757)